Companions’ testimony contradicts Ocean City police officers who shot Black teen with Taser

 “I remember them coming up and grabbing my brother by his left arm,” Griffin’s 17-year-old brother, Tayvin, testified.
 “He wasn’t aware of what was happening.”

-The issue of how and whether officers asked Griffin to identify himself was closely questioned by his Baltimore-based lawyers, William H. “Billy” Murphy and Malcolm Ruff.
+The issue of how and whether officers asked Griffin to identify himself was closely questioned by his Baltimore-based lawyers, William “Billy” Murphy and Malcolm Ruff.
 Under Ocean City ordinance, it’s a misdemeanor to refuse to provide proper identification in certain situations “by providing the person’s name, address, and date of birth.”

 They also questioned whether the officer’s use of force was appropriate to the circumstances.
 “What was more dangerous, this young man walking through your arm, or the use of a Taser while he had his hands up?”
 Ruff asked Vincent.